 What is required to become a foster parent?

-Fill out a foster care application and meet with the Foster Care Coordinator.
+Fill out a foster interest form and meet with the Foster Care Coordinator.